 CG6 reinforced: In their thesis students develop a research question and an appropriate research methodology.
 Content/ indicative syllabus The concrete content of the thesis will depend on the actual topic itself.
 All theses, however, must pursue one of the following three models: Model 1: Theory/practice The theoretical framework of a subject area is developed by review of the literature (secondary research); empirical evidence (primary research) is collected to answer a specific question or develop a specific point within the chosen subject area.
 Model 2: Theory only A thorough theoretical exploration of a specific issue is carried out Model 3: Company-based project The dissertation consists of an analysis of, and solution to, a significant practical problem or situation in the area of business management in an actual business situation.
 Although practical in orientation, the student is expected to demonstrate their knowledge of the conceptual framework of the problem.
 This model is compulsory for students pursuing the double degree track NEOMA/ESB.
 Students must do a min 4 months internship before doing their thesis.
+Comprehensive details of the three models, marking scheme and expectations are to be found in the Thesis Guidelines document.
 Teaching and learning methods Time schedule and project milestones to be worked out with the individual supervisor.
 Periodic contact with supervisor.
 Miscellaneous Thesis may be written with a company.
 This usually requires the completion of a 6-month internship first Indicative reading list To be discussed with individual supervisor.

-The document "Guidelines and Directions for the Thesis" provides full details of the format, models, and marking scheme for the thesis.
-Each student is responsible for familiarising themselves with and applying its content.
+The document "Guidelines and Directions for the Thesis" provides full details of the format and thesis models.
+Each student is responsible for familiarising themselves with the content of these documents